eicrud/eicrud/docs/configuration/authentication.md

 }
 ```

+!!! note
+    Passed tokenService `cacheField` is automatically set to `"token"`.
+Token is fetched from cache unless a fresh user is needed (`POST` requests).

 Each token maps to a `CrudUser`, each token request is identified as an user request but no `login` is performed.

 !!! note